poromechanics/sdee/dynamic-ssi-drs-equations.md

 where $p_{0}(\mathbf{x})$ and $p(\mathbf{x},t)$ denote the hydrostatic and hydrodynamic pressure due to impounded water in the reservoir, respectively, and $\Gamma^{s}_{i,h}$ denotes the portion of solid-boundary on which surface loads in $x_{i}$-direction are prescribed.

-Lastly, the strong form of initial-boundary value problem of dynamic interaction between dam-reservoir system situated on a perfectly rigid ground is stated in @fig-ch6-box-1.
+Lastly, the strong form of initial-boundary value problem of dynamic interaction between dam-reservoir system situated on a perfectly rigid ground is stated below. in @tip-box-1.

-:::{.callout-note title="Strong form of initial-boundary value problem of dynamic interaction between a dam and a reservoir on a rigid foundation subjected to the ground motion"}
+:::{#tip-box-1 .callout-tip title="Strong form of initial-boundary value problem of dynamic interaction between a dam and a reservoir on a rigid foundation subjected to the ground motion"}

 Given the functions;